MRYingLEE/Portfolio_GYM/README.md

 # Not just another gym for investing

 I tried a lot of gym.
-They are only a general gym equiped with investment data (as STATE of RL environment).
+They are only a general gym equiped with investment data.

 For investing, the basic function is the performance and risk metrics.
 Without that it's hard to know wheather the algo is good or not.